lldelisle/Hi-C_reanalysis_Bonev_2017/README.md

 Hi-C reanalysis of some datasets from Bonev et al. 2017
 =======================================================

-This repository describes how data available on GEO [GSE161259](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE161259) were generated and how people can generate heatmap for the region they want.
+This repository describes how data available on GEO [GSE161259](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE161259) and [GSE229113](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE229113) were generated and how people can generate heatmap for the region they want.

 Table of content
 ----------------